ShreedharBhat090/weather-prediction/README.md

 ## Installation
--Clone the repository into your local.
+*Clone the repository into your local.
--Run mvn clean install using command prompt.
+*Run mvn clean install using command prompt.
--Right click on PredictionApplication.java and run the file.
+*Right click on PredictionApplication.java and run the file.
--To deploy the api to docker, just run mvn package command and then docker compose up command
+*To deploy the api to docker, just run mvn package command and then docker compose up command